lcpilling/ukbrapR/README.md

 ## Get phenotype data

-Pull phenotypes from Spark to an R data frame.
-Recommend launching a Spark cluster with at least `mem1_hdd1_v2_x16` and **2 nodes** otherwise this can fail with error "...ensure that workers...have sufficient resources"
+**Pull phenotypes from Apache Spark on DNAnexus to an R data frame.** Recommend launching a Spark cluster with at least `mem1_hdd1_v2_x16` and **2 nodes** otherwise this can fail with error "...ensure that workers...have sufficient resources"

 The underlying code is mostly from the [UK Biobank GitHub](https://github.com/UK-Biobank/UKB-RAP-Notebooks/blob/main/NBs_Prelim/105_export_participant_data_to_r.ipynb).